ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 “To be honest, I haven’t completely thought it over,” Wèi WúXiàn replied, “And, I still need to prepare myself first.
 Nonetheless, I have to face what had happened in the past.”

-He went on after a short pause, “This morning, you helped me again strengthen my golden core via the dual cultivation.
+He went on after a short pause, “This morning, you helped me again strengthen my Golden Core via the dual cultivation.
 I have now begun to feel the result.

 “For instance, about your scars, although I didn’t recall anything, however, I was able to sense something.
-Still, it will take long for my golden core to become more powerful.
+Still, it will take long for my Golden Core to become more powerful.

 “So, rather than waiting for my memories to return suddenly, or maybe they will return only partially, I prefer to use a method that will help me to recover them gradually.”